Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 While a little soreness never hurt anyone, being constantly sore, stiff, or injured is not only annoying and painful, it could also mean that your body needs a break from hard exercise.

-Instead of pushing through the pain, what you might actually need is more active or passive recovery to focus on foam rolling, stretching, or light movement to break up the inflammatory buildup in your muscles.
+Instead of pushing through the pain, what you might actually need is more active or passive recovery.
+Try foam rolling, stretching, or light movement to break up the inflammatory buildup in your muscles.

 In summary, if you’re experiencing any of the following, you might want to rethink the importance of your recovery routine: